etorreborre/protobuf-sbt/README.md

 **Finally**, compile your project. protobuf-sbt will generate fresh source files for your schemas before it compiles things.
 It should *just work*.

-Oh, and if you want protobuf-avro to clean the generated Java sources when it cleans your compiled `.class` files, do this:
+Oh, and if you want protobuf-sbt to clean the generated Java sources when it cleans your compiled `.class` files, do this:

     override def cleanAction = super.cleanAction dependsOn(cleanProtobuf)